-What are my rights if I am made redundant?
+What is redundancy and what are my rights?

 - One and a half week's pay for each full year worked when you're 41 or older

-If you want to check your entitlement, the government has a redundancy calculator as does the Money and Pensions Service.
+The government has a redundancy calculator as does the Money and Pensions Service.

-If you still have holiday owed when you leave, you are entitled to be paid for that too.
+If you're still owed holiday when you leave, you're entitled to be paid for that too.

 If a business has gone bust, then redundancy pay may be provided by the government.